1wunderkind/loopgpt-backend/LOOPGPT_ECOSYSTEM_EVALUATION.md

 # End of Evaluation

-This comprehensive evaluation represents the current state of the LoopGPT ecosystem as of December 4, 2025.
+This comprehensive evaluation represents the current state of the LooptOS ecosystem as of December 4, 2025.
 The system is production-ready, technically sophisticated, and positioned for significant growth in the AI-powered food and nutrition market.